 Winter’s Balm, First Medicine, Water Keeper.

-As I walk along the Nisqually River I see giant cottonwood trees towering above the tops of the alder and the big leaf maples.
-Luckily, windstorms have knocked down many large branches with their swollen buds, making my work easy.
-These are the prize I am after today.
+As I walk along the river I notice giant cottonwood trees towering above the tops of the alder and the big leaf maple.
+Luckily, a windstorm has knocked down large branches with swollen buds, making my work easy.
+These are the prize I am after.
 As I squish the buds, a reddish resin sticks to my fingers.
-It has a strong fragrance all its own – reminiscent of pine and honey.
-This resin contains a medicine that eases sore muscles, arthritic joints and helps to heal damaged skin.
+It has a strong fragrance all it’s own – reminiscent of pine and honey.
+This resin contains a medicine that eases pain and heals damaged skin.

 If you are lucky, a windstorm will knock down the tallest branches for you.
 These are the ones with the largest buds.
 Snap the buds off the branches and place them in a plastic bag.
 Sticky resin will adhere to your fingertips and anything else it touches.
 While it smells wonderful, this can be a very messy endeavor.
 To remove it, rub your hands with oil or rubbing alcohol, then wipe them off with paper towels.
-One friend from Squaxin discovered a helpful trick.
-Rub your hands with salve or an oily lotion before gathering them.
+Try rubbing your hands with salve or an oily lotion before gathering them.
 The oil will help prevent the resin from sticking to your fingers.